Virtual Accounting

 CA-led Virtual Accounting, powered by AI dashboards

 Founders want fast clarity without opening ledgers.
-In our CA-managed Virtual Accounting service, the accounting team handles end to end books, GST and TDS filings, corporate tax and MCA compliance, and monthly closes, while an AI dashboard gives a clean executive lens.
-The philosophy is simple, decisions over data dumps, the dashboard makes action obvious, the CA team makes execution reliable.
+In a CA-managed Virtual Accounting service, the accounting team handles end to end books, GST and TDS filings, corporate tax and MCA compliance, and monthly closes.
+An AI dashboard gives a clean executive lens.

 Snapshot header: instant health check

-The top view answers one question fast, are we fine today.
+The top view answers one question fast: are we fine today.

 What's visible at a glance: